Each sachet of Hidrasec Infants contains 10 mg of racecadotril.

 Uncommon: rash, erythema.

-Unknown: erythema multiforme, tongue oedema, face oedema, lip oedema and eyelid oedema, angioedema, urticaria, erythema nodosum, papular rash, prurigo, pruritus.
+Unknown: erythema multiforme, tongue oedema, face oedema, lip oedema, eyelid oedema, angioedema, urticaria, erythema nodosum, papular rash, prurigo, pruritus.

 Serious skin reactions (including angioedema) have been reported in patients on racecadotril therapy.
 The incidence of these reactions is unknown but if they occur, racecadotril therapy must be discontinued and appropriate alternative therapy instituted.
 Patients should be aware not to take racecadotril again in these cases.